Dmoayad/Dmoayad/README.md

 - 🌱 Current Learning Focus

   I'm on a continuous learning journey.
 At the moment, I'm delving deeper into Artificial Intelligence, and I'm excited to share my progress with you.

 - 🤝 Looking collaboration

   AI/Data Science projects.

 - 🎨 Fun

-    I love to use my spare time doing hikes, photography, consume and create art, and stargazing 🌌 🔭
+  I'm passionate about hiking, photography, art, and exploring the night sky through stargazing. 🌌 🔭

 ## Tech Stack